A no-fluff breakdown of the

 Not Sure Which Byrna Is Right for You?

 - ➡️ First launcher, home + daily carry? → Byrna SD.
 The benchmark model.
-Widest accessory ecosystem, easiest to learn.
+Widest accessory ecosystem, easiest to learn, and the best starting point for most buyers.

 - ➡️ Want the most compact option? → Byrna CL.
-Trades some capacity for a smaller footprint.
-See our Byrna CL review.
+The CL trades .68-caliber ammo flexibility for a smaller footprint.
+Our Byrna CL review explains the concealment advantages and .61-caliber trade-offs.

 - ➡️ Already own a